Baltimore Ravens vs. Minnesota Vikings NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Over/under insights

-- Baltimore and its opponents have gone over the current 49.5-point total in four of seven games (57.1%) this season.
+- Baltimore's games this season have gone over 49.5 points four of seven times.

 - In 42.9% of Minnesota's games this season (3/7), the teams combined to score more than Sunday's total of 49.5.